datacarpentry/wrangling-genomics/README.md

 ## Authors

-Library Carpentry is authored and maintained by the [community](https://github.com/data-lessons/wrangling-genomics/network/members).
+Wrangling genomics is authored and maintained by the [community](https://github.com/data-lessons/wrangling-genomics/network/members).

 ## Citation